dulimarta/spherical-easel/docs/tools/edit.md

 - This tools is found in the upper right hand corner of the Sphere Canvas.
 - This tool clears the Sphere Canvas without saving the current construction.
 - Clicking this button resets the Sphere Canvas so that the user can start a new construction.
 - This action is not undoable.
+If the user wants an undoable way of clearing the sphere, activate the select tool, select all objects with <kbd>Command a</kbd>, then activate the delete tool.

 :::